Updated: Sep 2, 2020

 What can the history of art tells us about the Archangel Michael?
-The reason I want to know more is because I think that understanding the history of what the Archangel Michael has meant to people over the centuries can shed light on the predecessor of this angel, in the pre-Christian world.
-And the reason I want to know that is because of the link between Celtic Christian and Norman sites dedicated to Michael with Stonehenge: sunrise on Michaelmas morning at Skellig Michael points precisely to Stonehenge, sunrise on a day when darkness and light are in Phi ratio at Saint Michaels Mount points precisely to Stonehenge, and Saint Michael's Mount and the Mont Saint-Michel are located at exactly the same distance from Stonehenge.
-I would like to know why that is, and have a better idea of what deities were around at the time of Stonehenge, if such a thing can be extrapolated from the various representations of the Archangel Michael.
+Understanding the history of what the Archangel Michael has meant to people over the centuries can shed light on the predecessor of this angel, in the pre-Christian world.
+In North-West Europe, there is a link between sites dedicated to Saint Michael (be they Celtic Christian or Norman in origin) with Stonehenge: sunrise on Michaelmas morning at Skellig Michael points precisely to Stonehenge.
+Sunrise on a day when darkness and light are in Phi ratio with each other at Saint Michaels Mount points precisely to Stonehenge.
+Saint Michael's Mount and the Mont Saint-Michel are located at exactly the same distance from Stonehenge.
+Why is this?
+What deities were around at the time of Stonehenge?
+Can a study of the Archangel in art shed any light on a system of beliefs that somehow lay behind the geographical, astronomical, geodectic and geometrical system that I believe links Stonehenge to sites such as Skellig Michael, St Michael's Mount, the Mont Saint-Michel, and other sites around northern Europe?
+What constellations can be seen in the conventional ways of presenting the Archangel in paintings and statues?
+Can ancient pre-Christian beliefs be extrapolated from the various representations of the Archangel Michael?

 Because Christianity was mostly imposed by force on people over the centuries, the various forms of Christianity that took root must have been infused with local beliefs which must have persisted in some form, and the remnants of a world wide belief system that prevailed many thousands of years ago.
 This world wide system shows, to this day, commonalities between religious and mythical figures and artistic depictions from all around the world.
 I think it is common sense that the divine figures that meant a lot to people before hand would have survived in some shape or form under the guise of their new religion, within the parameters of what was allowed.
 In particular, in light of the sunrise path connection between Skellig Michael, Saint Michael's Mount, the Mont Saint-Michel, and Stonehenge, and the huge network of sunrise lines linked to Michael all over Europe, I am curious to know what images in art of the archangel can reveal.
 Was Michael linked to a pre-Christian solar deity?
 To one or several constellations?
 To pre-Christian gods from either Europe or beyond?